Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

     * Neither Hedera network nodes nor standard mirror nodes validate DID document semantics or controller proofs.
 This validation **must** be performed by DID resolvers and client applications according to the v2.0 specification rules (verifying proofs against the controller's keys).
 Failure to validate proofs correctly breaks the security model.
     * *Resolver Validation Requirements (Anti-Patterns to Avoid):* Resolvers MUST:
         * Strictly follow the HCS consensus timestamp ordering for messages.
-        * Reject any v2.0 message that lacks a `proof` field or contains an invalid or unverifiable `proof`.
+        * Reject any v2.0 message that lacks a `proof` field or contains a `proof` that is invalid, unverifiable, or does not demonstrate authorized capability invocation by the controller.
         * When processing an update that changes the `controller` property, validate the operation's `proof` against the *previous* (currently authorized) controller's keys.
         * Reject messages with incorrect `version` fields or malformed structures.